Logiqx/wsw-results/docs/tech/diagnostics.md

 - INFO: Possible middle name for NAME - remove if not needed
   - This will report people who provide multiple first names.
 This may be desirable for some entrants.

-Note: Info messages are purely for **informational** purposes and do not require any follow up activity.
+Note: Info messages are purely for informational purposes and do not require any follow up activity.

 ### Warning Messages

 Since there are so many different warning messages they have been split into "Entrant Details" and "Session Results".

+When a warning is issued it may be important for the details to be corrected in the entrants list, allowing for a re-run of the reports.